 The Singles Ladder at Credit Valley runs the entire season.
 Once you become a member, you can sign up for the ladder from your member account.
-When your entry is approved by the manager, you will be placed in a box based on your level of play.
-You will then have access to everyone’s contact information that is in your box.
+When your entry is approved by the manager, you will be able to start challenging other players.
 Members are then responsible to organize their own matches and record their scores online.
-At the end of the month top two players are moved up and bottom two players are moved down.

 The Singles Ladder allows you to find people that are a similar level to you so you can enjoy some friendly completion during your chosen date and time.

 Singles Ladder Rules